d3/d3-geo-projection/README.md

 <a href="#berghaus_lobs" name="berghaus_lobes">#</a> <i>berghaus</i>.<b>lobes</b>([<i>lobes</i>])

-If *lobes* is specified, set the lobe number.
+If *lobes* is specified, sets the number of lobes in the resulting star, and returns this projection.
 If *lobes* is not specified, returns the current lobe number, which defaults to 5.

 <a href="#geoBoggs" name="geoBoggs">#</a> d3.<b>geoBoggs</b>()